Jack Ridley (pilot): Postwar career

 From project engineer, he was selected to be chief of the Test Engineering Branch.
 From this post he was subsequently promoted to Chief, Flight Test Engineering Laboratory.
 The responsibility of this division-level organization was to carry out the research and engineering phases of all of the experimental flight test programs assigned to the AFFTC, including overseeing such details as the human factors program and overseeing the weighing and balancing of aircraft.
 Ridley's new organization included separate branches for Data Reduction, Performance Engineering and Flight Research.
 It was in this post that he made his longest-lasting contributions to the science of flight testing.

 Working with the Flight Test Center's Technical Director, Paul Bikle, he defined the basic flight test techniques that are still used by the Air Force Flight Test Center.
 Aiming to reduce the increasing length of time and costs required to determine the results of the center's flight tests, they standardized all of its data acquisition methods and set up a centralized Data Processing System.
 This made it possible for test teams to analyze their test data more rapidly, and to publish their Technical Reports more quickly.
 He also established training and indoctrination procedures for new military and civilian flight test engineers.
-Impressing his own long-thought-out ideals upon these changes and goals, Jack Ridley is still credited for creating the Flight Test Center's basic philosophy in use today.
+Impressing his own long-thought-out ideals upon these changes and goals, Ridley is still credited for creating the Flight Test Center's basic philosophy in use today.

 By this point in his career, his professional reputation had already spread far afield.
-Dr. Theodore von Kármán, Chairman of the Advisory Group for Aeronautical Research and Development (AGARD), nominated the young lieutenant colonel to represent the United States on its Flight Test Techniques Panel.
+Dr. Theodore von Kármán, Chairman of the Advisory Group for Aeronautical Research and Development (AGARD), nominated Ridley to represent the United States on its Flight Test Techniques Panel.
 This appointment was a signal honor.
-AGARD, a Standing Group of the North Atlantic Treaty Organization (NATO) had been created to bring together the leading aeronautical experts from each of the member nations to find ways to use aviation research and development personnel and facilities for the common benefit of the member nations.
-Ridley served in this prestigious position from 1952 until 1956.
+AGARD, a Standing Group of the North Atlantic Treaty Organization had been created to bring together the leading aeronautical experts from each of the member nations to find ways to use aviation research and development personnel and facilities for the common benefit of the member nations.
+Ridley served in this position from 1952 until 1956.

 Ridley was promoted to full colonel in 1956 and became a member of the U.S. Military Assistance Advisory Group-Japan.